 \section{Numerical results}

-We now proceed with a numerical analysis, exploring the input-output properties of the entire system using the analytical results established in Sections~\ref{S3} and \ref{S4}.
+We proceed now with a numerical analysis, examining the input-output properties of the entire system using the analytical results established in Sections~\ref{S3} and \ref{S4}.
 Broadly speaking, we wish to enforce the conditions for ideal circulation given in Eq.~(\ref{eq:NRcon}) and then examine the S-matrix given altogether by Eqs.~(\ref{eq:Smat}), (\ref{eq:nmat}), and (\ref{eq:tmatex}).
-As there are a variety of different regimes of the central circuit, we investigated various values of external flux $A$ as described in Appendix~\ref{appending}.
-The best performing region was identified near $A=0.2484$, and we focus on this in what follows.
+As there are a variety of different regimes of the central circuit, we investigated several values of external flux $A$, described in Appendix~\ref{appending}.
+The best performing region was identified near $A \approx 0.2478$, and we focus on this in what follows.